farpetrad/SplinterLandsAPI/README.md

 * GetActiveWorksiteAsync -
 * GetDeedDetails - get the details about a deed by id

+## Liquidity Pools
+* GetLiquidityPools - returns list of all available liquidity pools
+* GetLiquidityPoolsAsync - returns list of all available liquidity pools async

 # Known Issues
 - If you hit any of these API's in quick sucession you will get rate limited'